sailabtest/name-based-password/README.md

   -----
 __Testing your work__
-We have included a suite of Jest tests to assist you  in verifying your work.
+Suite of Jest tests used to assist you with testing your input.
 Feel free to add to these if it adds value.

 To run these tests, first install the dependencies with